jgarwin95/Interstellar_Escort/README.md

 #### This version
 This is the first version of Interstellar Escort.
 It has currently been debugged to the point where it is a functioning game and shouldn't throw any unexpected errors at the user.
 There are however some minor flaws in the gameplay which I aim to address in future versions.
 These include:

 * Escalating difficulty: As the game is currently configured, the difficulty setting is not dynamic and remains steady throughout the gameplay.
-In a future version there will be the addition of discreet levels thats have an increasing level of difficulty.
+In a future version there will be the addition of discrete levels thats have an increasing difficulty.
 * Enhanced pseudo-randomness: The asteroids are generated using a pseudo random number generator to produce an asteroid every X amount of game loops.
 This randomness occasionally will allow for lulls in game action and you could theoretically go seconds without seeing an asteroid.
 * Increased specificity of powerup drops: Current powerup spawning is slightly off to where a powerup might be generated when the user isn't in real need of one.
 * Increase repertoire of powerups, spaceships, weapons, and enemys